Geotab/sdk/src/software/guides/concepts.md

 `https://[myserver]/apiv1/[methodname]?[parameters]`

+When using methods which require MyGeotab Credentials to be passed as parameters the HTTP GET requests should be avioded and HTTP POST requests should be used instead.

 Here is a simple example of invoking the method GetVersion.
-This method does not require any parameters and can be called without credentials:
+This method does not require any parameters.

 `https://my3.geotab.com/apiv1/GetVersion`